Turning Fights into Conversations and Problems into Opportunities for Intimacy

 Dan and Dorothy also do therapy together, seeing couples who would like to work with a couple.

-This workshop offers 12 CE units for California psychologists, LCSWS and MFTs.
+This workshop offers 12 CE units for California psychologists, LCSWS, MFTs, and LPCCs.
 Collaborative Couple Therapy Seminars is approved by the California Psychological Association (CPA) to provide continuing professional education for psychologists.
-The California Board of Behavioral Sciences (BBS) now accepts CPA continuing education credit for license renewal for LCSWs and MFTs.
+The California Board of Behavioral Sciences (BBS) now accepts CPA continuing education credit for license renewal for LCSWs, MFTs, and LPCCs.
 Collaborative Couple Therapy Seminars maintains responsibility for this program and its contents.

 See registration form below: